lk-geimfari/mimesis/docs/schema.rst

     field = Field(Locale.EN, seed=0xff)
     fieldset = Fieldset(Locale.EN, seed=0xff)

-Afterwards, we need to define a schema:
+Next, we need to define a schema:

 .. warning::

-    The `schema` **should be wrapped in a callable object** to ensure that it is evaluated dynamically, rather than just once, resulting in the same data being generated for each iteration.
+    The schema **must be wrapped in a callable object** to ensure it is evaluated dynamically, rather than just once.
+Otherwise, the same data will be generated for each iteration.

 .. code:: python